 What is a Design registration in India?

-Design (also known as design patent) means only the features of shape, configuration, pattern or ornament or composition of lines or color or combination thereof applied to any article whether two dimensional or three dimensional or in both forms, by any industrial process or means, whether manual, mechanical or chemical, separate or combined, which in the finished article appeal to and are judged solely by the eye but does not include any mode or principle of construction or any thing which is in substance a mere mechanical device and does not include any trade mark, as defined in clause (v) of sub-section of Section 2 of the Trade and Merchandise Marks Act, 1958, property mark or artistic works as defined under Section 2(c) of the Copyright Act, 1957.
+Design registration in India (also known as design patent) means protection over the features of shape, configuration, pattern or ornament or composition of lines or color or combination thereof applied to any article by any industrial process or means, whether manual, mechanical or chemical, separate or combined, which in the finished article distinct visual appearance judged solely by the eye.

 The design should be new or original, not previously published or used in any country before the date of application for registration.
 The novelty may reside in the application of a known shape or pattern to new Subject matter.